APogue/APogue.github.io/projects/codebook.md

   Degree of public visibility based on external coverage (excluding Daily Bruin, which is baseline AND excluding any admin activity to avoid endogeneity)
   - `none`: Fewer than 2 sources
   - `low`: At least 2 internal or niche sources (e.g., org IG + campus newspaper other than DB or reddit r/UCLA), no external visibility
-  - `network-amplified`: At least 5 sources within a single ecosystem (e.g., Jewish outlets), no mainstream or outside-community pickup
+  - `network-amplified`: At least 5 sources within a single ecosystem (e.g., Jewish outlets, topic-specific subreddits or social media groups), no mainstream or outside-community pickup
-  - `moderate`: At least 5 sources **across ecosystems**, including **at least two sources** with general public reach (e.g., LAist, local media)
+  - `moderate`: At least 5 sources **across ecosystems**, including **at least two sources** with general public reach (e.g., LAist, KTLA, local media)
   - `high`: At least 5 sources with cross-ecosystem or mainstream pickup (e.g., LAT, NYT, CNN) **or** viral social media exposure (≥ 100k views/interactions)

+  Note:
-  Note: 1.
-Code the **highest qualifying level**.
+  1. Code the **highest qualifying level**.
 All counts are minimum thresholds.
   2. This variable is inclusive of all incidents that meet the inclusion rule.
 Incidents coded as `network-amplified`, `moderate`, or `high` necessarily meet the ≥ 5-source threshold due to the replication dynamics of media ecosystems.
 No qualifying incident is excluded on source-count grounds alone.
   3. Reflects the degree of public visibility *at the time of the incident*, not retrospective amplification.
 Only sources published within 14 days of the incident contribute to the level assigned.
 This ensures media coverage functions as a proxy for real-time administrative visibility and potential public pressure and that `media_coverage_level` is with respect to an incident alone.
 Some incidents appear much later as part of an aggregate group of incidents (reflecting reporting on a task force report for example) or serve as context alongside more serious incidents; these cases that technically qualify it for mainstream pickup are disregarded.
+  4. When coding "moderate" or "high" levels, explicitly identify and list the specific sources that qualify as having "general public reach" in your justification.
+Do not count mentions of media coverage in other sources unless you can verify the original coverage specifically addressed the incident in question, i.e. all sources must specifically cover the incident itself, not just adjacent or related events.
+  5. If there is ambiguity about whether the threshold for a higher level is met (e.g., unclear if exactly 5 sources exist or if a source truly has "general public reach"), default to the lower classification level.
+Only assign the higher level when the evidence clearly meets all criteria specified.

 - **`location`**
   Location where the incident took place